sanjay7178/cc-doc/content/en/privacy.md

 ## Embedding external content

-All content is delivered directly from the server.
+This webpage loads the 'jquery' library from 'https://code.jquery.com' and the 'lunr' library for local search functionality from 'https://unpkg.com'.

-The only exception are the GitHub Buttons in the navigation bar which will fetch data using the GitHub REST Api.
+All other content is delivered directly from the server.

-An embedding of external content occurs automatically when the content can not be provided technically locally.
+An embedding of external content occurs automatically when the content cannot be provided technically locally.
 This generally applies to the browser-dependent provision of CSS / font data for a consistent presentation of the web content.
 Typically, this data is cached by the browser